OpenSurgery for Topological Assemblies: Results

 \section{Results}

-Previous works analysed the resource efficiency of various patch arrangements \cite{javadi2017optimized}, investigated surgery implementations of special kind of circuits called distillations \cite{fowler2012surface}.
-To the best of our knowledge, no work focused on the automatic layout of arbitrary circuits which include distillations, allowing at the same time the resource estimation and interactive 3D visualisation of the resulting topological assemblies.
-OpenSurgery could be interfaced with quantum circuit frameworks (e.g. Google Cirq, and IBM QisKit).
+Previous works analysed the resource efficiency of various patch arrangements \cite{javadi2017optimized}, or investigated surgery implementations of distillation circuits \cite{fowler2012surface, holmes2019resource}.
+No work focused on the automatic compilation of arbitrary circuits which include distilleries, allowing at the same time the resource estimation and the 3D visualisation of the topological assemblies.

-In order to demonstrate the tool's functionality and scalability, random circuits were converted to topological assemblies.
-This benchmark offers a baseline for future layout optimisations.
-Table~\ref{tbl1} includes the generated results.
-The benchmark circuits are available from the online repository.

-The prepared assemblies include a single multi-body measurement at a time (not parallelised), and so-called single level distillation procedures.
-A large portion of the required hardware resources is generated by the routing ancillas -- approx. 50\% additional patches for routing compared to the number of qubit patches.
-Most of the ancilla patches are not used during a single measurement, but parallel measurements could increase their usage, and reduce the total volume.
-Dynamic data patch reconfiguration may result in additional volume reductions.
+We analyse the scalability of OpenSurgery using random circuits (available in the project repository).
+Two scenarios are executed: 1) constant number of qubits (100) and linearly increasing number of gates (100, 200, 300, \ldots, 1000); 2) linearly increasing number of qubits (100, 200, 300, \ldots, 1000) and constant number of gates (300).
+In both scenarios, 50\% of the gate count are T gates.

+The gates are translated into multi-body measurements, and these are compiled sequentially.
+Parallelisation of such measurements is not, for the moment, performed by OpenSurgery.
+Distillations are executed one at a time, and their scale is set to accommodate two levels.
+There is a 50\% routing overhead to ensure that all operations can be implemented.

+The plot from Fig.~\ref{fig:scalability} illustrates the current scalability of OpenSurgery.
+Using an i7 processor and 32GB RAM, compilation is under 2 minutes for a circuit of 1000 gates and 100 qubits.
+The number of qubits does not influence the compilation time, because measurements are not parallelised.
+Implementing parallelisation will be a very complex optimisation problem, which would influence compilation time.
+Future work will focus on such a feature, because it will reduce the volume of the compiled assemblies.
+The current version of OpenSurgery generates a constant overhead associated with the A* routing such that the total time overhead for computing routes grows linearly with the number of measurements.